 I’m what you would call an avid traveller.
 For as long as I can remember, I’ve always enjoyed the act of travel.
 And now that I’m living the life of a traveller, I’m even more excited about travel.

 As a child, our parents often took us on family vacations.
 These vacations were always fond memories for me.
-And now that I’m a parent, I try and pass on that legacy of travel to my own children.
+And now that I’m a parent, I try and pass on travel experiences to my own children.
+Taking our kids on a family gap year is one way that we’re passing on a legacy of travel to them.

 How to raise an avid traveller

 When I talk to families who want to travel more with their kids, they often ask how we get our kids to travel so well.
 The truth is, there isn’t a magic formula.
 In actuality, our kids are good travellers because we’ve exposed them often to the life of a traveller.

 Really, raising an avid traveller involves presenting your kids with an opportunity to experience the world and inspire travel.
 Doing this often, regardless of whether it’s far away or close to home, will help plant the travel bug in them.